lplit/kercli/README.md

 ## Description
-Project will implement a character driver module for Linux kernel, and a client bit allowing to interact with it.
+Project will implement a character driver module for Linux kernel, and a client allowing interaction

 ## Client